 Dr. Matt Moore is an Assistant Professor and BSW Program Director in the Department of Social Work at Ball State University.
-Dr. Moore is a former NCAA tennis player and former college coach.
+Dr. Moore is a former NCAA tennis player and current college coach.
 Dr. Moore also has over a decade of coaching varsity high school teams.
 Dr. Moore's research focuses on the integration of social work in sports from a macro perspective (e.g., policy and organizational development).
 Dr. Moore wrote the first ever Social Work in Sports textbook (released 2018).
 Dr. Moore has several publications on Sport Social Work and has presented at several dozen national and international conferences.
 He currently represents ASWIS on the NCAA Task Force on Sleep Disorders and Wellness.
 Dr. Moore was the recipient of the 2017 Excellence in Teaching Award at Ball State University and a 2019 Fulbright Scholarship Award.
 He teaches macro social work courses covering policy, research, and non-profit development.
 Dr. Moore earned his BA from Hanover College and his MSW and PhD from Indiana University.

 Ms. Anita A. Daniels (Vice President) (Term Ends 2020)

 Anita A. Daniels is a licensed clinical social worker, addictions specialist, forensic evaluator, involuntary commitment examiner, (DMV) Substance Abuse Evaluator, and Adjunct Professor of Social Work at North Carolina Central University (NCCU).
 She also offers sports counseling and consulting services to current/former athletes, their families, athletic/university personnel, and other professionals serving this unique population.